CSCfi/Kielipankki-utilities/docs/howto_Korp_configuration.md

 ### Creating a test instance of Korp
 Inform Jyrki, that you have pushed the changes.
 He will then create a test instance of Korp for your corpus, copy your corpus package (which you created earlier with 'korp-make') to the Korp server and install your configuration.
 When you did changes to an already existing test corpus, he will update the test instance for you.
+(More information on [how to publish a corpus in Korp](howto_korp_publish.md))

 ### Testing the corpus in Korp